tahoe-lafs/magic-folder/docs/development.rst

   * have appropriate developer-facing and user-facing documentation.
   * have full line and branch coverage provided by the test suite.
   * be implemented in a way that is not unnecessarily difficult to understand and maintain.
-  * satisfy all of the mechnical checks performed by the continuous integration system.
+  * satisfy all of the mechanical checks performed by the continuous integration system.

 News Fragments
 ~~~~~~~~~~~~~~

-One of the mechnical checks performed by continuous integration against proposed changes is the existence of a "news fragment".
+One of the mechanical checks performed by continuous integration against proposed changes is the existence of a "news fragment".
 News fragments are assembled at release time by `towncrier <https://pypi.org/project/towncrier/>`_ to contribute to the release announcement.
 News fragments are meant to be user-facing and should have a consistent style.
 News fragments can use a inline formatting directives from reStructuredText.